Android App Development Masterclass using Kotlin

 - Existing Android Java Programmers who want to transition to Kotlin for Android app development.

-Tim's been a professional software developer for close to 40 years.
+Tim's been a professional software developer for over 40 years.
 During his career, he has worked for major companies such as Fujitsu, Mitsubishi, and Saab.

 His video courses are used to train developers in major companies such as Mercedes-Benz, Paypal, VW, Pitney Bowes, IBM, and T-Mobile just to name a few (via the Udemy for Business program).